core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The new parameter Pairwise Key Agreement Algorithm identifies the elliptic curve Diffie-Hellman algorithm used to derive a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).
 If this parameter is not set, the pairwise mode is not used in the group.

+When two endpoints compute their Diffie-Hellman shared secret, the Pairwise Key Agreement Algorithm takes as input the static-static Diffie-Hellman keys of the two endpoints.
+The lifetime of those keys is the same as the lifetime of the authentication credentials that the two endpoints use in the group.
+As detailed in {{key-derivation-pairwise}}, the derivation of the pairwise keys takes as input not only the Diffie-Hellman shared secret, but also group keying material from the latest established Security Context.

 If the HKDF Algorithm specified in the Common Context is "HKDF SHA-256" (identified as "HMAC 256/256"), then the Pairwise Key Agreement Algorithm is "ECDH-SS + HKDF-256" (COSE algorithm encoding: -27).

 If the HKDF Algorithm specified in the Common Context is "HKDF SHA-512" (identified as "HMAC 512/512"), then the Pairwise Key Agreement Algorithm is "ECDH-SS + HKDF-512" (COSE algorithm encoding: -28).